gabriele-h/almapipo/README.md

 **Note:** Currently all API-calls will be made with a header value of
 ```
-"accept": "application/json"
+"accept": "application/xml"
 ```
-Be aware that there might be issues with JSON for the Alma APIs.

 # Requirements

 * Python 3.6.9 or higher, see requirements.txt for Python packages
-* A PostgreSQL, MySQL or SQLite database with read and write access
+* A PostgreSQL database with read and write access
 * An Alma API-key with the necessary permissions for your operations

 # Initial Setup